memgonzales/linquiztics/README.md

 The deployed website can be accessed through this link: http://linquiztics.herokuapp.com.

+#### *Kindly enter a valid email address during the creation of an account.
+The web application will send an email to this registered email address after the account has been created and in the event of a password change.*

 ## Task
 **Linquiztics** is the major course output in a web development class.
 The students are tasked to create a web application of their choice, provided that it satisfies the minimum requirement of supporting the following operations: <i>log in, log out, register, CRUD (create, read, update, and delete),</i> and <i>search</i>.
 The application development is divided into three phases: